 Pale Blue.

 Transforming the modern landscape of research and practice related to child- and family well-being requires innovative and meaningful partnerships between researchers and communities.
-This workshop will provide expertise related to designing and carrying out high-quality program planning and evaluation efforts that pay attention to equity, diversity, and inclusion (EDI) aspects and socially just planning methods.
+This workshop will provide expertise related to designing and carrying out high-quality program planning and evaluation efforts that pay attention to diversity, equity, and inclusion (DEI) aspects and socially just planning methods.

 Learning Objectives